 The Local Scoop: No matter what time of year you visit Lake Tahoe and how many times you go, the beauty of the crystal-clear lake, mountains, and fresh air is always astounding.
 Hit the slopes in the winter for powder skiing and partake in water sports during the summer.
 Or go hiking and rock climbing if you're more of a land person.

-The Local Scoop: If you love to visit kitschy, eccentric locales and ghost towns, add the Salton Sea to your bucket list.
+The Local Scoop: If you love to visit kitschy, eccentric locales, and ghost towns, add the Salton Sea to your bucket list.
 From afar, the pristine white shore and pink sunsets are something out of a Dr. Suess storybook but step closer, and you'll see (though first, you will smell) that the shore is actually composed of dead fish bones.
 That doesn't take away from the beauty of the sunsets, though.
 It's absolutely fascinating and worth the drive.
-If you've already made the trek out here, check out Salvation Mountian too, which is a short drive away.
-Due to increasing salinity and pollution, much of the surrounding area has been deserted (some of the abandoned remains are now encrusted by salt).
+If you've already made the trek out here, check out Salvation Mountian, too, which is a short drive away.
+Due to increasing salinity and pollution, much of the surrounding area has been deserted (and some of the abandoned remains are now encrusted by salt).

-In the California Spotlight: Los Angeles, West Side
+Los Angeles, West Side

 The Local Scoop: Since the west side of Los Angeles feels like a totally different city (and depending on which part you're in, it actually is a different city), we're also spotlighting Venice Beach.
-With charming little canals and footbridges, palm trees, hip boutiques, and delicious eateries, it's exactly what you'd expect from the California version of the of the romantic Italian destination.
+With charming little canals and footbridges, palm trees, hip boutiques, and delicious eateries, it's exactly what you'd expect from the California version of the romantic Italian destination.
 Stay at The Surfrider in Malibu or The Rose Hotel in Venice.